ncwoody/discord-clear-bot/README.md

 # discord-clear-bot
-A discord bot which will clear a channel of messages
+* A discord bot which will clear a channel of messages
+* use !delete to delete all messages